Avilaaiops/FetchRecipes/readme.md

 I didn't add unnecessary features due to time constraints, but given more time I would have loved to have added a YouTube modal of some kind for each recipe.

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.

+#### Reviewer Courtesy
+The API Endpoint is located at:
+SDK/Networking/RecipesRepository.swift on line 44

+#### Requirements Explanation

 I took the requirements very seriously.
 I made sure to confirm each of the following: